DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Shipping logs to multiple destinations

-If you need to ship logs to multiple Datadog organizations or other destinations, configure the `AdditionalTargetLambdaARNs` Cloudformation parameter to let the Datadog Forwarder copy the incoming logs to the specified Lambda functions.
+If you need to ship logs to multiple Datadog organizations or other destinations, configure the `AdditionalTargetLambdaArns` Cloudformation parameter to let the Datadog Forwarder copy the incoming logs to the specified Lambda functions.
 These additional Lambda functions will be called asynchronously with the exact same `event` the Datadog Forwarder receives.

 ### AWS PrivateLink support